Los Angeles Insurance Fraud Lawyer

 Lack of Intent: Likewise, in order to be found guilty of insurance fraud, the prosecutor has to prove you intentionally submitted a false claim.
 In some case, our attorney’s might be able to argue it was an accident or an honest mistake.
 In most fraud related cases, intent is the absolute key element of the crime.
 If we can cast some doubt about your actual intent, you stand a good chance of avoiding a conviction.

 If you have been accused of any type of insurance fraud, contact the Goldstein Law Group to closely review the details of your case and legal options moving forward.
-Call our law firm at 323-461-2000.
+Contact our law firm at 323-461-2000.

 Get Help Now